 So that’s great for psychotherapy related teletherapy, but what about speech language pathology teletherapy?

 A paper by Wales, Skinner, and Hayman, published in the Journal of Telerehabilitation, reviewed seven different studies on the use of speech language teletherapy for school age children.

 The evidence it found supported the idea that teletherapy is effective, though they did admit more research is needed.

 The list of studies goes on, with evidence showing speech language teletherapy to be an option for treating primary progressive aphasia, post stroke anomia, stuttering, and more.

 Do you have a speech concern you’re hoping to deal with?

-Whatever your concern, whether a stutter, an accent, a learning disability, or any other speech-related issue, we can help.
+Whatever your concern, whether a stutter, a heavy accent, a learning disability, or any other speech related issue, we can help.